Responsive design means that your site will look good on any device - desktop, tablet, and mobile.

 This website builder is different and allows you to create a great mobile-friendly, fully-responsive website design.

-Although at the moment of writing, there are only 9 main templates available, each one of them is clear and modern.
+There are hundreds of templates and thousands of their variations - each one of them is clear and modern.
 Also, one thing I particularly liked was that you can view both your desktop site and your mobile site all on one page.
 This allows you to see how the changes you're making look on both types of devices.

-The desktop site translates well over to mobile, tablets and other small screen devices too, and you can do just about anything you want in terms of editing your website from your mobile device.
-The GoCentral swipe-to-style feature makes it very easy to create your website - it's actually very similar to a drag and drop editor.
+The desktop site translates well over to mobile, tablets and other small-screen devices too, and you can do just about anything you want in terms of editing your website from your mobile device.
+The GoDaddy Website Builder swipe-to-style feature makes it very easy to create your website - it's actually very similar to a drag and drop editor.

 The GoCentral price plans range from $5.99 - $25.99, and they all include mobile-friendly, fully responsive designs.